bartoszmrosek/Blackjack-Game/Development_Plan.md

 2. At least key features are covered in unit and possibly e2e tests
 3. Game can be viewed on both mobile and desktop devices (RWD) <- nut sure how to make it look on mobile
 ## Plan and features in descending order:
-1. Implementation of blackjack game and its rules <- pure funcionality, no animations and fancy stuff just game engine
+1. Implementation of blackjack game and its rules <- pure funcionality with basic styling and animations
 2. Creation of connection to [FireBase](https://firebase.google.com/) backend, and support for game host and other players <- multiplayer support
 3. Proper authorization dependant on user confidentials
 4. Styling and all animations